Architecture

 Edit a model or provider via the manager MCPs, REST, or the UI — the gateway checks updated_at before the next turn and rebuilds the routing table in place.
 Bound sessions keep their binding; new sessions can land on the new entry.

-4. MCP Pool: built-ins + customs, shared by both backends
+4. MCP Pool: built-ins + customs, one shared pool

 Built-ins vs custom.
 Built-in rows (kind='default' or 'builtin') are auto-seeded on every boot from BUILTIN_MCP_SPECS — missing rows are reinstated, existing ones (even disabled) are left untouched.
 Built-ins cannot be removed, only disabled.
 Custom rows (kind='custom') are full CRUD via mcp-manager, POST /api/mcps, or the MCPs UI tab.